MARCH 7 - BIRTHS

 American physician and amateur astronomer who made the first photograph of the spectrum of a star (Vega), in 1872.
 He was also the first to photograph a nebula, the Orion Nebula, in 1880.
 For his photography of the transit of Venus in 1874, Congress ordered a gold medal struck in his honour.
 His father, John William Draper, in 1840 had made the first photograph of the Moon.

-(1st Baronet) Sir John (Frederick William) Herschel was an English astronomer.
-As successor to his father, Sir William Herschel, he discovered another 525 nebulae and clusters.
-John Herschel was a pioneer in celestial photography, and as a chemist contributed to the development of sensitized photographic paper (independently of Talbot).
+Sir John Frederick William Herschel was an English astronomer, chemist and chemist (1st Baronet), who, as a successor to his father Sir William Herschel, discovered a further 525 nebulae and clusters.
+John Herschel was a pioneer in celestial photography, and as a chemist contributed to the development of sensitized photographic paper (independently of Henry Talbot).
 In 1819, he discovered that sodium thiosulphate dissolved silver salts, as used in developing photographs.
 He introduced the terms positive image and negative image.
 Being diverse in his research, he also studied physical and geometrical optics, birefringence of crystals, spectrum analysis, and the interference of light and sound waves.
 To compare the brightness of stars, he invented the astrometer.

 Nicéphore Niepce